-The launch event will be co-chaired by Associate Prof Harriet Pierpoint (University of South Wales) and Dr Roxanna Dehaghani (Cardiff University) (Co-Chairs of the VRN) with a keynote speech by Professor Emeritus Gisli Gudjonsson CBE entitled, ‘What does it mean to be vulnerable and what are the challenges?’.
+The launch event was co-chaired by Associate Prof Harriet Pierpoint (University of South Wales) and Dr Roxanna Dehaghani (Cardiff University) (Co-Chairs of the VRN) with a keynote speech by Professor Emeritus Gisli Gudjonsson CBE entitled, ‘What does it mean to be vulnerable and what are the challenges?’.

-The principal focus of this event is to promote the network with a view to garnering membership at all levels.
+The principal focus of this event was to promote the network with a view to garnering membership at all levels.

 Tenure for the chairs is 3 years, although renewable under the following arrangements.
 Re-electing the chair/co-chair will involve asking members for expressions of interest or nomination with an election if there is more than one candidate.